|Nursing Program Frequently Asked Questions|

 How many days and hours are spent in lecture and how many days and hours are spent in clinical every week?

 Answer: Lecture hours are 6-8 hours per week and clinical hours are generally 12 hours per week per course.
-Class hours are split between 2 days and clinical hours are usually 1 day.
+Class hours vary depending on which semester you are in and clinical hours are usually 1 day.
 In addition, students should plan time in the Nursing Lab practicing skills and viewing materials.

 Clinical experiences are numerous and occur at various sites and times, including days/evenings/weekends.
 Students are notified in advance of scheduled clinical rotations.
 Students are expected to attend ALL assigned clinical experiences and arrange transportation to and from these experiences.